-- To teach Science and Maths to a range of classes and ability levels up to A2. - Prepare lessons, mark class work and homework, examine, write reports and undertake formative and summative assessment of pupils. - Attend department meetings; contribute to department planning including schemes of work and examination setting. - Play a supporting role in promoting the Departments - Act as a Form Teacher.
+- To teach to a range of classes and ability levels up to and including GCSE and AS/A2 level. - Prepare lessons, mark class work and homework, examine, write reports and undertake formative and summative assessment of pupils. - Attend department meetings; contribute to department planning including schemes of work and examination setting. - Play a supporting role in promoting subject areas